By Jason Knight

 Wool Blanket: Even the best natural shelters can be quite cold.
 A simple wool blanket can add enough extra warmth to make the difference between being too cold to sleep versus getting a good night's rest.
 It also insulates when wet.

-The remainder of the top ten items for wilderness survival kits include:
+The remainder of our top ten items for survival kits include:

 Lighter: A lighter can allow you to start fire efficiently.
 A good fire allows you to purify water, cook food, and warm a shelter.